c4pt00/lightning-bitnet/doc/getting-started/getting-started/installation.md

 ---
 # Binaries

-If you're on Ubuntu, you need to install bitcoind:
+If you're on Ubuntu, you need to install bitnetd:

 ```shell